JarnaChao09/Koffect/design_notes/async.md

 Koffect aims to be explicit about the changing of context scopes.
 Furthermore, this explicit changing of context scopes would allow for both synchronous and asynchronous coroutines to exist without modification of any other code, only the modification of the current coroutine context.
-This gives confidence that following the dispatchers as context objects, coroutines as primitives, and channels for communication is the best design for the async solution in Koffect.
+This gives confidence that following the dispatchers as context objects, coroutines as primitives, and channels for communication is the best design for the async solution in Koffect (as of writing).

 > It does help that this design was proven to be powerful following structured concurrency in Kotlin.
 However, the
 > proposed concurrency model in Hylo does address the concern stated above of current implementations of fibers/stackful
 > coroutine APIs not being able to modify the runtime scheduler and environment in any way.
 The introduction of scheduler
 > activation would allow for synchronous fiber/stackful coroutine creation to be possible, though as stated before this
 > would now fall under the need to remember an implicit context (which Koffect seeks to remedy such mental bookkeeping).

+> As of writing, Kotlin's implementation and design of coroutines has more confidence and will be the most likely candidate for the async solution in Koffect.